-A contract liability of \$3.4 million was recorded on the Consolidated Balance Sheets as of each of December 31, 2021 and 2020.
-This contract liability relates to the portion of the Alzheimer's Disease Services performance obligation yet to be satisfied, with such amounts to be recognized over the estimated period of the services, which is expected to be several years.
-The Company recorded no receivable, and a receivable of \$44,303 associated with the Sanofi Collaboration Agreement on the Consolidated Balance Sheets as of December 31, 2021 and 2020, respectively.
+A contract liability of \$3.4 million was recorded on the Consolidated Balance Sheet as of December 31, 2021, which related to the portion of the Alzheimer's Disease Services performance obligation yet to be satisfied.
+This performance obligation has been satisfied, and therefore no contract liability remains on the Consolidated Balance Sheet as of December 31, 2022.
+The Company did not record a receivable associated with the Sanofi Collaboration Agreement on the Consolidated Balance Sheets as of December 31, 2022 or 2021.